natewbrooks/caption-creators/README.md

     npm run dev
     ```

-    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+   - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+   - You can open multiple [http://localhost:3000](http://localhost:3000) tabs to utilize the multiplayer functionality locally.
 <br>

 ## Setting up Leaderboard MySQL Database Locally